smira/txZMQ/README.rst

 actions from ØMQ library IO thread running in separate thread.
 This is used in a custom file descriptor reader, which is then added to the Twisted reactor.

-From this class, one may implement the various patterns defined by 0MQ.
-For example, special descendants of the ``ZmqConnection`` class, ``ZmqPubConnection`` and ``ZmqSubConnection``, add special nice features for PUB/SUB sockets.

-Request/reply pattern is achieved via DEALER/ROUTER sockets and classes ``ZmqREQConnection``, ``ZmqREPConection``, which provide REQ-REP like semantics in asynchronous case.

-Other socket types could be easily derived from ``ZmqConnection``.

 Upgrading from 0.3.x
 --------------------